Praise as Manipulation: 6 Reasons to Question Compliments

 Might the person flattering you have a hidden agenda?

 But praise has its dark side, too.
 Much more than we typically realize, it can constitute a kind of verbal bribery, offered primarily to serve the interest of the person offering it.
-This post will suggest six ways that praise might be disbursed with the hidden intention of winning your favor, or wrangling something out of you—something you probably wouldn’t be willing to grant otherwise.
+This post will suggest six ways that praise might have the hidden intention of winning your favor, or wrangling something out of you—something you probably wouldn’t be willing to grant otherwise.

 If you’re insecure, and so require external confirmation to feel worthwhile or good about yourself, you’ll be especially susceptible to (or a “target” for) disingenuous praise with invisible strings (or a price tag) attached to it.
 Such praise comes at a cost.
 Exploitive praisers prey on those with self-esteem deficiencies and seem to have radar for detecting them, They know exactly how to raise your confidence—and reduce your uncertainty—through flattering machinations ultimately designed not for your welfare but their own.